boddeti21/EduBridge-Data-Analytics/Projects/Web - scrapping in Python/readme.md

 - Scrap model,price,rating,product name from the website.
 - After Scraping Save all the scraped data into a dataset.
 - Export the saved dataset into a csv file and name it as "iphone13promax.csv"

+## Conclusion
+- From the scraping of Apple Iphone13promax 16.7% of people gave rating as 4.6 for the product and 83.3% of people gave rating as 4.7 for the product.
+- As the new version are intoducing there is more sales on the Iphone products.